paulsump/subdivide/README.md

 together, so I'm going to create it from scratch...

 ## TODO
+- Create face class.
+Not sharing vertices with the whole object is simpler and sharing vertices might hinder some animations that e.g. rotate the faces.
-- create coordinates for tetrahedron (top half of octahedron)
+- Create coordinates for tetrahedron (top half of octahedron)
-- create coords of top half of icosahedron by finding 'midpoint'
+- Create coords of top half of icosahedron by finding 'midpoint'
-- along tetrahedron's edges, where 'midpoint' is the golden ratio.
+- Along tetrahedron's edges, where 'midpoint' is the golden ratio.